docarray/docarray/README.md

 DocArray can be used directly inside ML models to handle and represent multi-modal data.
 This allows you to reason about your data using DocArray's abstractions deep inside of `nn.Module`, and provides a (FastAPI compatible) schema that eases the transition between model training and model serving.

+To see the effect of this, let's first observe a vanilla PyTorch implementation of a tri-modal ML model:

 ```python
 import torch